What am I covered for when I’m off-road driving?

 So, if you do break down somewhere really remote, it’s important to take the necessary precautions.
 Have a spare tyre and enough food and drink and other supplies to see you through – in case you’re unreachable.

 Do you want to renew your insurance in the palm of your hand, wherever and whenever?
-Get the Suncorp App to manage your insurance while you’re on the go.
-Or get an online car insurance quote now.
+Get the Suncorp Insurance App to manage your insurance while you’re on the go.
+Or get a car insurance quote for off-road driving.

 - What happens if the other driver doesn’t have insurance?